sunrah27/bdsp_berry_tracker/README.md

 - [ ] Add remaining growth time
 - [ ] Replace dropdown with images of berries
 - [ ] Add a list of all planted berries
-- [ ] Change berry icons on the map